The Dreams in the Witch House: The Black Man

 This character is later identified as "the immemorial figure of the deputy or messenger of hidden and terrible powers—the 'Black Man' of the witch-cult, and the Nyarlathotep of the Necronomicon."
-A later reference to markings on the floor Gilman finds among his own footprints suggest the Black Man has cloven hooves instead of feet.
-This implies that Lovecraft intended him as an avatar of the popular depiction of a Christian Satan.
-Mike Dalager (see "Rock Opera") notes that this (and Mason being frightened by the crucifix) show that the story could be the only cosmic horror tale by Lovecraft that actually incorporates Judeo-Christian concepts.
+A later reference to markings on the floor Gilman finds among his own footprints suggest the Black Man has cloven hooves instead of feet, a common feature of the Devil in folklore.

 Frank Elwood

 The only fellow student of Walter Gilman's to live at the Witch House.
 He tries to help Gilman through his somnambulism, and listens to his deathbed confession.
 He sees Gilman die and is institutionalized for a year.

 Joseph Mazurewicz

-A religious fanatic in the Witch House whose praying disturbs Gilman.
+A Catholic in the Witch House whose praying disturbs Gilman.
 It is said he prays "against the Crawling Chaos".

 Father Iwanicki

 There was a Father Iwanicki in an early draft of Lovecraft's The Shadow over Innsmouth (1931), but the character was excised from the final version.